DNSingh-15/FullStack-Notes/React_next_questions.md

 ### 2. Hooks
 Hooks are functions that allow to use the state and other features in functional components
 * it is introduced in react 18 update
+#### a. useMemo
+useMemo is a react built-in hook, it returns a memoized value
+* usememo allows us to memoize expensive functions so that you can avoid calling them on every render

 ### 3. prop drilling
 It is a process of passing data from one component to another component ( parent to child and child to parent )